Feel like taking a day off from the slopes? No problem. There are tons of ways to enjoy the serene beauty of Crested Butte.

 More Winter Activities in Crested Butte:

 Sledding and tubing hills in Crested Butte offer all-ages fun and excitement!
 The Nordic Center offers a free sledding hill.
-Tubing is available on Crested Butte Mountain in the evening.
+Located east of the Crested Butte Nordic Center, across from Mikey’s Pizza at 611 3rd St, Crested Butte, CO 81224.

 Crested Butte’s Nordic Center offers 40 kilometers of groomed trails ideal for skate skiing and classical cross country fun.
 The terrain varies from easy flats to more stimulating ascents, suitable and enjoyable for all skill levels.
 Snowshoeing excursions allow visitors to trek through hundreds of acres of backcountry scenery.
 The center also offers free Ice Skating, a sledding hill, and daily gear rentals.
 Located at 620 2nd Street in Crested Butte.
-(970) 349-1707
+Visit the Crested Butte Nordic Center website or call (970) 349-1707 for more information.

 Action Adventures Snowmobile Rentals

 Action Adventures offers sleds with electric start, heated hand warmers, and deluxe two-up seating.
 One-hour tours are great for first timers, and wind through the Rockies past abandoned mining towns.
 Sunset dinner tours allow riders to enjoy the splendor of the Gunnison National Forest, followed by a romantic dinner.
 The company also offers unguided rentals, so that visitors can explore the backcountry of Crested Butte on their own.
-(970) 349-5909
+Visit the snowmobile central reservations site or call (970) 349-5909 for more information.

 Trailhead Children’s Museum